We use cookies for essential functionality and, with your consent, analytics. Privacy Policy

 Your competitors come up in sales calls every day.
 A prospect mentions they're "also looking at [Competitor X]."
 A champion tells you the VP prefers a different vendor.
 Someone compares your pricing to what they were quoted elsewhere.
 These moments are gold for your competitive strategy - but most teams lose them the moment the call ends.

 The rep might log "competitive deal" in the CRM.
 If you're lucky, they'll note which competitor.
-But the actual context - what the prospect said, what they liked about the alternative, what concerns they raised - disappears into the ether of someone's memory.
+But the actual context - what the prospect said, what they liked about the alternative, what concerns they raised - disappears with the rep's fading memory of the call.

 The Problem with Manual Competitive Intelligence